ap2684/mywebclass-agile-docs-ap2684/documentation/theme1/initiatives/epics/epic_webdesigntemplate.md

 Description: [Create a basic web template that is easy to find using search engines]

-Goals: [To publish the webpage for the user ]
+Goals: [To publish and easily access the webpage for users]

 Priority: [Medium]